PIH/rwanda-server-build/README.md

 Build scripts for Rwanda IMB servers (reporting, test, demo, dev, etc)

+Questions

+1. Should we use puppet for building servers?  updating openmrs?  updating database?
+2. Do we trim database nightly or on demand?
+3. How do we handle errors or recover from incomplete builds?

-1. Get latest version of OpenMRS database.
-Do we trim database nightly or on demand?  (de-identified, trimmed, metadata only)
+1. Get latest version of OpenMRS database -- de-identified, trimmed, metadata only
 2. Get latest version of OpenMRS software (war and modules)
 3. Stop tomcat
 4. Cleanup tomcat directories (webapps/openmrs, work, temp, logs?)